hedmanw/marlin-mining/intentions/keep.md

 ```

 ### Resolutions:
-In order to achieve the expected outcome of integrating this change as evolution, there are two possible actions, both involving `Keep`, but on two different views.
+In order to achieve the expected outcome of integrating this change as evolution, there are two possible actions, both involving `Keep`, but applied on two different views.
 Let `K` denote that the `Keep` intention is applied to the node.
+Only one of a) and b) below are required, but they are equal.

 **a) Keep on Integrated view**
 ```cpp